 - Blood Magic: Coco accidentally used it when one of her bottles with magic ink was swapped by one with blood by the Brimhats, resulting in an absurdly powerful spell that turned a river into sand.

 - The Chosen One: An evil variant.
 She was chosen by the Brimhats and they refer to her as "Savior" and want her to participate in some sort of big, long-term plan of theirs.

 - Disappeared Dad: Coco's father passed away from an illness years prior to the plot.
 Her mother is deadly afraid of Coco eventually leaving her.

 - The Hero: Coco is the main-character.
 She's unexperienced, but very kind-hearted and loving and just wants to save others.

-- Muggle Born of Mages: Inverted and played with.
+- Mage Born of Muggles: Played with.
 Coco is born from a normal family with no ties to the witch community, but she goes on to become a witch when she learns that magic can actually be used by anyone with magic ink.

 - Naïve Newcomer: She's completely new to the world of witches, and is still learning about how everything works.

 - Coco draws a magic rune to turn the rock beneath a person to sand and rescue them without harming them in Chapter 11.
 The effect somehow spreads enough that even the river turns to sand, and she gets accused of being a Brimhat due to it being too powerful, with them getting ready to erase her memories.
 Thankfully, the rest of her group steps in to stop him.

 - Coco takes pity on the people of Romonneau that were turned to gold and gives them a warmth stone.
 They place it inside of a Magic Mirror that amplifies the effect and it ends up melting them, for which they thank her for the Mercy Kill.